Learn-React-With-Harshi/chapter-12-lets-build-our-store/coding-assignment.md

 <ans>Done :</ans>

 1. Web version of UI
-2. Tries to bring the same look as earlier
+2. Tried to bring the same look as earlier
-3. Just replaced the previous styles with utility classes of tailwind (not so efficient for now)
+3. Replaced the previous styles with utility classes of tailwind (not so efficient for now)
+4. Tried to reuse few styles for button, card, container, etc

 <ans>Work in progress : </ans>
-1. Responsiveness
+1. Responsiveness for mobile
-2. Reuable classes
+2. More Reuable classes
-3. Reduce the arbitrary values